Panama Birding

 La Amistad International Park

 Visit to La Amistad International Park.
 This Park also known as PILA, is a World Heritage site and part of the Talamanca Mountain Range, a volcanic origin formation that congregates the highest concentration of endemic and threatened species in Panama, such as Silvery-fronted Tapaculo, Yellow-thighed Finch, Collared Redstart, Flame-throated Warbler, Prong-billed Barbet and Wrenthrush (Zeledonia).
-Afternoon visit to Cielito Sur, a private reserve with a trail, that winds through hillside forest, passing several streams, providing an opportunity to see some of the highland bird species.
-Enjoy several sets of hummingbird feeders around the reserve where you can watch the White-throated Mountain Gem, Green Violet-ear, Snowy-bellied Hummingbird, Stripe-tailed Hummingbird, Scintillant Hummingbird, Green-crowned Brilliant and more.
+Afternoon visit to Birding Paraside, a private reserve with a trail, that winds through hillside forest, passing several streams, providing an opportunity to see some of the lower highland bird species.
+Enjoy several sets of hummingbird feeders around the reserve where you can watch the Scintillant Hummingbird, Green-crowned Brilliant, Green-fronted Lancebill, Long-billed Starthroat, Green Violet-ear, Snowy-bellied Hummingbird, Stripe-tailed Hummingbird and more.

 Night: Hotel Dos Rios - Chiriqui Highlands (B,L,D)